theScottyJam/proposal-strict-js-types/README.md

 According to the "State of JS survey", static typing is the most wanted featured by JavaScript developers (as seen in their [2020](https://2020.stateofjs.com/en-US/opinions/missing_from_js/) and [2021](https://2021.stateofjs.com/en-US/opinions/#currently_missing_from_js_wins) results).
 Recently, Microsoft pushed for a [type annotations](https://github.com/tc39/proposal-type-annotations) proposal to help address some of these needs, however, their proposal comes at the cost of having multiple different type-systems operating in the same syntax space, instead of a single, unified type system for JavaScript.

 This proposal will take things in the opposite direction and explore something completely different.
 Their README argues that "TC39 has a tradition of programming language design which favors local, sound checks", and then goes on to state that TypeScript's success is based on not following these principles, which is why a native type-system for JavaScript shouldn't be micro-managed by TC39.
 However, TypeScript also had severe limitations in what it could accomplish.
-If we marry the type-checker and the runtime together, we might be able to create a sound type system, one that doesn't leave room for surprises.
+If we marry the type-checker and the runtime together, we might be able to create a unique and powerful type system, one that can provide runtime guarantees to make sure your program stays in a good state as it is running.
 A type system where, if you say something needs to be a number, it's going to be a number, and that's that (a.k.a. this is a strongly-typed type system, not a weakly-typed one).

 The goal of this proposal is to explore the space of implementing an official strong type system in JavaScript, to see what it would take, and to see the pros and cons of using such an approach.
-In order to acomplish this proposal, we're going to need to create a new standard document that describes an official JavaScript type-checker - a tool that runs against your JavaScript code before your code is run in a production environment.
+This proposal seeks to balance the need for a strong type system with the reality that some parts of JavaScript just can't be placed into a type-safe system without overcomplicated the type system.
+In order to accomplish this proposal, we're going to need to create a new standard document that describes an official JavaScript type-checker - a tool that runs against your JavaScript code before your code is run in a production environment.

 **NOTE:** In the future, when I have time, I might add finer details to this repository that provides a more complete description of what this proposal will provide, along with prior art, a comparison with different languages, etc, but for now, I just want to address some of the most important points regarding this topic, and provide a general idea of how this kind of type-checker can be created.

 # High-Level Objectives

-* This type system will be strongly typed.
-A single, standard weak type system for JavaScript that uses a types-as-comments approach is certainly a valid approach as well that ought to be explored, but this isn't what this proposal is choosing to cover at this moment.
+* This type system strives to be strongly typed.
+While there may be times when its appropriate to sacrifice "strength" for "ease-of-use", in general we'll aim for a stronger type system.
 * Low runtime cost.
-This will likely be the primary concern about having a strong type system, so one major focus of this proposal will be to provide tools to lower the runtime cost assosiated with strongly typing a dynamic language.
 * Avoid any sort of `"use types"` directive.
 There's a lot of pushback associated with adding new directives, so it would be nice if we can find a solution that didn't require one.
 * Backwards compatibility.
 This also means it should be possible to add types to the web-APIs without introducing a breaking change.
 * Unlike Microsoft's proposal, we're not trying to create any parity with existing type systems.
 We can certainly be inspired by what they've done and refer to them as prior art, but there's no incitive to preserve any kind of backwards compatibility with TypeScript, or any other existing type-system.
 What's being introduced is too fundamentally different for this sort of thing to matter.